polterguy/sephia-five/README.md

 * Install GnuPG and create a keypair matching your email address

 Restart your web server process, and enjoy.

+Hint, you'll need to have either Xamarin, MonoDevelop or Visual Studio installed locally to test it on your development machine, in addition to access to some MySQL instance, where you can create your database.

 No teddy bears was harmed during the creation of this system!